mugen808/Credit-card-check/README.md

 # Credit-card-check
-Application of Luhn's algorithm to check if a card is valid
+Application of Luhn's algorithm to check if a credit card nnumber is valid